jatinmayekar/Udacity_Mapping_SLAM/README.md

   * Assumption - Robot's Trajectory
   * Estimation - Known Map

  - Mapping is important in dynamic environment and as well as in static environments because sesnor measurements are always noisy and accumulate errors, and may at times produce a low accuracy map.
-It's always better to map a static    environment and aim to correctthe noise to obtain a high accuracy map.
+It's always better to map a static environment and aim to correct the noise to obtain a high accuracy map.

  - Challenges & Difficulties of Mapping
     1. Unkown map